Human rights in the Central African Republic: Women's rights

-Rape is illegal, but not spousal rape.
+Rape is illegal, but spousal rape is not.
 There is no minimum sentence for rape, and the law against it is not effectively enforced.
 In 2010, UN High Commissioner for Human Rights Pillay called for urgent action in response to sexual violence against women, which is pervasive.
 One in seven women interviewed for a 2009 study reported having been raped during the previous year, and the researchers felt they had reason to believe that the true incidence of rape was even higher.
 Twenty-two percent of women surveyed said that they had been seriously beaten by a member of their household.
 Sexual harassment is illegal, and common, but it is not efficiently combatted, and there is no set penalty.
 While women enjoy equal inheritance and property rights under civil law, they are often subject to discriminatory customary laws, especially in rural areas.

 Women are subject to economic and social discrimination.
 Single women are not considered heads of households, and are often denied family subsidies to which they are supposedly entitled.
 They are also denied equal access to education and jobs.
 Divorce rights are equitable, however.
 Many women, especially those who are very old and without families, are accused of being witches.
 In 2010, UN High Commissioner for Human Rights Pillay expressed concern about women being accused of, arrested for, and/or attacked by mobs for being witches.
 A 2003 government-sponsored national dialogue proposed that women should hold 35 percent of posts in government ministries and parties, but this goal has not been realized.